linemanjs/lineman-docs/app/pages/advanced-features/api-integration.md

 ordinal: 1
 ---

-Many rich-client apps require some interaction with a server, and no developer could be expected to write working code without either faking the server-side or plugging the client and server together.
+Most web apps require some interaction with a server, and no developer could be expected to write working code without either faking the server-side or plugging the client and server together.
 Lineman offers support for both!

 #### API Stubbing